nikomatsakis/rustweek-25-project/index.md

 * Hard to learn
     * "Developing an intuitive understanding of the borrow checker was difficult"
-* Easy to learn
-* Hope for the future
-* Fear for the future
 * Like about Rust
     * "multi-threaded code is far easier to write in Rust"
     * "it feels like writing multi-threaded code in Rust makes me more able to write correct multi-threaded code in other languages like C"
-* Dislike about Rust

 ---